Short URL for this page:

 Of interest also is the following brief obituary notice, which I reproduce here in full, from the Apr.
 28, 1924 issue of Time Magazine (once to be found at that magazine's website), as retrieved 4 Jul 10 — now behind a pay wall, but public domain since the copyright was not renewed in 1951 or 1952 as required by the law in effect at the time):

 Died.
 Brigadier General Horatio Gates Gibson, 97, "oldest living West Pointer"; in Washington.
-He entered just as Indicates a West Point graduate and gives his Class.Ulysses S. Grant graduated.
+He entered just as Indicates a West Point graduate, Class of 1843: a link to his biographical entry in Cullum's Register.Ulysses S. Grant graduated.
 Due to his slight stature, he was nicknamed "Agnes" — an appellation which clung to him through life.
 When he was a lieutenant at the battle of Fredericksburg, his sword was cut from his side by a shell; at the end of the Civil War he was a captain in the regulars.
 A nonagenarian at his daughter's house in Washington, he smoked from six to ten cigars daily.

 [image ALT: Valid HTML 4.01.]